Modular Koszul duality for Soergel bimodules: Wall-crossing functors

 \section{Wall-crossing functors}

-Let $(W, \fh)$ be a reflection faithful realization.
-In this section, we will construct for each $s \in S$ an endofunctor $\xi_s$ of $\Dmix(\UGB)$.
+Let $(W, \fh)$ be a reflection faithful realization, and fix $s \in S$.
+In this section, we will construct an endofunctor $\xi_s$ of $\Dmix(\UGB)$.
 These functors will restrict to exact functors on $\Pmix(\UGB)$, where they correspond to the wall-crossing functors on $\cO_0^\gr$.